 Abolition of Multiple layers of taxes

 GST integrated the different lines of taxes like Central Excise, Service Tax, Sales Tax, VAT, etc. into one tax.
 This helps to avoid multiple taxes earlier being levied on goods and services.

 Implementation of GST introduced a uniform taxation law across countries and different sectors with respect to indirect taxes.
 It would make it easier to supply goods and services hassle-free across the country.
 It helped in removing economic distortions and formed a common national market.
 GST gave a boost to India’s tax to gross domestic product ratio and thus help in promoting economic efficiency and sustainable long-term economic growth.

 GST will help in reducing the litigation regarding taxation as it brings clarity regarding the jurisdiction of taxation as against the present structure where there still exists uncertainty regarding jurisdiction of taxation by Centre and State in few cases like in case of Software, Right to use of Goods, etc. Under GST Regime, there would be smooth assessments as compared to the previous multiple assessments in different tax laws.

 Efficient Administration by Government

-Earlier, the administration of indirect taxation was a complicated task for the government, but under the GST regime, with the unified tax rate, simple input tax credit mechanism and integrated GST Network, information would be readily available and administration of resources would be easy and efficient for the Government.
+Earlier, the administration of indirect taxation was a complicated task for the government, but under the GST regime, with the unified tax rate, simple input tax credit mechanism, and integrated GST Network, the information would be readily available and administration of resources would be easy and efficient for the Government.